adi-roxx11/GMTK_game/README.md

 # GMTK_game
-this si for the gmtk jam
+this is for the gmtk jam